Natalie Kalibat

 Natalie Kalibat is an American sportscaster, journalist and television personality who is currently doing live sports broadcasts as a play-by-play announcer, color analyst, and reporter for ESPN and other sports networks.
+She is the host of the "Diving in Deep" podcast.

 Early life

 Kalibat grew up in Princeton, New Jersey.

 Kalibat won the 2012 United States Olympic Trials for diving in the Synchronized Women 10m Platform event and won 1-meter, 3-meter and platform AAU titles in 2012.
 She qualified for Olympic trials while a senior in high school.

 Diving and college

 She was a diver at the University of Southern California and was part of the 2016 Pac-12 championship team, the first in program history.
 She graduated from the Annenberg School for Communication and Journalism.

 While at USC, Kalibat interned for ESPN, Pac-12 Networks and KNBC.

 Career

 She was hired as the weekend sports anchor at WBOY-TV in Clarksburg, West Virginia in July 2016 before moving to WRIC-TV in December 2017.
 Kalibat covered the Washington Football Team during their training camp in Richmond.
 She also covered the NASCAR Cup Series at Richmond Raceway.